sysrpl/Bare.Game/README.md

 Install Free Pascal fixes 3.0 and Lazarus, either using [getlazarus.org](http://www.getlazarus.org/setup) or [make it yourself](http://www.getlazarus.org/setup/making).

-To get Bare Game, if you have git installed type:
+To get Bare Game, if you have git installed you may type:

 `git clone https://github.com/sysrpl/Bare.Game.git`